Real Estate Prices and Overview

 Notable & Unique: People

-residents here is lower than that found in 95.4% of the neighborhoods
+average per capita income lower than 95.4% of the neighborhoods

 The Broadway Ave / Pershing Ave neighborhood also has a greater percentage